nficano/dotfiles/README.md

 ## Utilities

+### network

-### network: A utility for gathering information about your local network.
+A utility for gathering information about your local network.

 ##### Commands